secnec/LLM-Log-Explainer-project/README.md

    -  Completeness: The explanation should be complete and provide enough information about the root causes and how this impacts the system.
    -  Language and Plausability: how well the explanation is written and if it makes sense.

+   The LLM used in the evaluation was gpt-4o mini from the ChatGPT UI.
+The judge LLM was also asked to provide a score out of 10 to evaluate how well the explanations were.
+   With the highest score given by the LLM-judge being 10/10 and the lowest being 2/10, the average score was 5.8/10.
    The evaluation results are accessible via this [link](https://docs.google.com/spreadsheets/d/1DXa9TYVUxpWdIfeqK1H4wSHIXnWOW2DWcshtsEBu_84/edit?usp=sharing)

 ### Evaluation of the LLM-generated Labels